Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Experiment

-Table~\ref{comparison_digits_office} and Table~\ref{comparison_pacs} present the performance comparison of our proposed I$^2$PFL with other SOTA methods on three datasets.
+\textbf{Comparison to SOTA methods.} Table~\ref{comparison_main} presents the performance comparison of our proposed I$^2$PFL with other SOTA methods on three datasets.
 As the results show, I$^2$PFL consistently outperforms other baselines across multiple domains.
 The average accuracy depicts the effectiveness in achieving better generalization.
-For the Digits dataset, I$^2$PFL demonstrates superior performance across all domains, with an average accuracy improvement of $0.92\%$ compared to FPL.
-Regarding the Office-10 dataset, our method outperforms the state-of-the-art method FPL by a notable gap, illustrating an improvement of $2.95\%$.
+For the Digits dataset, I$^2$PFL demonstrates superior performance across all domains, with an average accuracy improvement of $0.97\%$ compared to the second best method FedPLVM.
+Regarding the Office-10 dataset, our method outperforms the state-of-the-art methods FPL and FedPLVM by a notable gap, illustrating an improvement of $4.99\%$.
 Specifically, we improve the performance on a challenging domain like DSLR, where I$^2$PFL significantly outperforms other methods.
 In the PACS dataset, methods incorporating contrastive learning tend to achieve higher average accuracy across all domains.
 However, I$^2$PFL still outperforms other approaches in most domains, with a $1.15\%$ improvement in average accuracy compared to MOON.
-These results highlight our method's ability to achieve better generalization across multiple domains and different tasks.
 By integrating intra- and inter-domain prototypes, we enhance the generalization across multiple domains, effectively avoiding the bias toward any specific domain.
+Regarding the out-client shift setting, as shown in Table~\ref{comparison_digits_office_pacs_unseen}, our proposed method I$^2$PFL achieves average accuracy across unseen clients of $78.16\%$ on the Digits dataset, $65.69\%$ on the Office-10 dataset and $74.27\%$ on the PACS dataset, surpassing the second-best methods by $1.04\%$, $0.51\%$ and $1.43\%$, respectively.
+These results demonstrate the strong generalization capability of our method to unseen domains, outperforming other state-of-the-art techniques.
+Our approach, I$^2$PFL, incorporates both intra-domain and inter-domain prototypes, significantly improving the model’s generalization ability to the unseen domain during training.

-Fig.~\ref{curve} depicts the performance curves of our methods and SOTA baselines on all datasets.
-We observe that I$^2$PFL achieves faster and more stable convergence compared to other methods.
-We also analyze the proposed method through representation visualization using t-SNE~\cite{van2008visualizing}, as illustrated in Fig.~\ref{fig:visualization}.
-We compare the representations extracted from the global model between our proposed method, FPL and FedAvg on the PACS dataset, specifically within the Photo and Sketch domains.
-The figure shows that the features generated by our method are more distinctly separated compared to those from other methods, highlighting its superior ability to enhance the generalization of the global model and mitigate domain shift across different domains.
+We illustrate the representations produced by our I$^2$PFL using t-SNE~\cite{van2008visualizing} on Digits datasets, as shown in Fig.~\ref{fig:visualization}.
+We compare the representations extracted from the global model between our proposed method, FPL and FedAvg on Digits dataset with SVHN and USPS domains.
+The figures show that the features generated by our method are more distinctly separated compared to those from other methods, illustrating the better generalization of the global model across different domains.